5 Reasons to Amend Your Trust

 When you move to a new state, the good news is that you won’t have to start over with a new estate plan, but you may need to revise your documents since each state has their own inheritance laws.
 You should review your living trust as well as the other important documents in your estate plan.
 To ensure their validity, you and your estate lawyer will need to ensure each document adheres to the specific laws of the new state.

 Why Work With an Estate Attorney to Amend Your Trust?

 While you can find DIY estate planning programs available, these are usually cookie-cutter templates that don’t account for your individual situation.
 When you work with an attorney, you will have ready access to someone who is already knowledgeable in estate planning and related processes.
-You will be given informed guidance on how to create a plan that will best protect your interests as well as the interests of your loved ones.
+You’ll receive expert guidance in creating a plan that will best protect your interests and your senior family member’s.

-At the Law Office of Kyle W. Jones in Bakersfield, we make a point to work with each client personally to ensure that all of their needs are met.
+At the Law Office of Kyle W Jones in Bakersfield, we work with each client personally to ensure that all of their needs are met.
 We perform a comprehensive estate evaluation and provide recommendations to help you leave behind as much as possible to your loved ones.

 Contact Us Today